hyperledger/indy-hipe/text/messaging-protocol/README.md

     id: nonce
     type: con_off
     content: {
-	    ep@A: did or (url+vk)
+	    A.ep: did or (url+vk)
     }
 }
 ```

-* A nonce is used as a one-time validation.
+* A nonce is a randomly generated number used for a one-time validation.
 A `did` will be used here for all subsequent message ids, but has not yet been generated.
 * Type is a connection offer.
 Note that since the protocol has not yet been initiated, the connection offer does not have to be in the message format presented here.
 All subsequent messages do.
 * An endpoint contains a URL to provide a destination and a verification key (aka public key, vk) to encrypt the message so that only the autorized person can decrypt it.
 However, an endpoint can instead include a DID, which will be looked up on the ledger to retrieve its corresponding url+vk.
 Alice can use a DID so Bob can retrieve her url+vk on the Sovrin ledger, or directly share a url+sk if she prefers not to use the ledger.